About us

 Omri Preiss

-Omri Preiss is the managing director of the non-profit Alliance4Europe, and a founding board member of the DISARM Foundation, which oversees the Disinformation Analysis and Risk Management framework of disinformation and defense tactics.
+Omri Preiss is the managing director of the non-profit Alliance4Europe, and a founding board member of the DISARM Foundation, which oversees the DISARM Framework.
 He has worked in EU policy-making, as well as advocacy, and campaigning on issues of democracy and human rights.